 Boys Rule Changes:

-1) Effective January 1, 2022, shoulder pads for boys field players and goalie chest protectors for boys and girls must be NOCSAE certified.
-For more information, please visit the USA Lacrosse FAQ.
+2) Also, as a reminder, effective January 1, 2022, shoulder pads for boys field players and goalie chest protectors for boys and girls must be NOCSAE certified.
+For more information, please visit the USA Lacrosse FAQ

 Girls Rule Changes: